Q&A: Architect and Designer Gulla Jónsdóttir

 How is it different from other parts of LA?

-I think the fact that we don’t have so many high rises and its more street level.
+I think the fact that we don’t have so many high rises and it’s more street level.
 There are people walking on the street and not going up to get stuck on the 53rd floor.
 I think the neighborhood craves that sense of community and attracts it.
-It forces people to mingle and meet at the local café, restaurant on the streets.
-We have the Pacific Design Center which attracts designers from all over the city and the wonderful restaurants Cecconi’s and Craig’s which also attract people.
-It’s a central spot for a luxury yet easy lifestyle.
+It forces people to mingle and meet at the local café, restaurant, on the streets… We have the Pacific Design Center which attracts designers from all over the city and the wonderful restaurants Cecconi’s and Craig’s which also attract people.
+It’s a central spot for a luxurious, yet easy, lifestyle.

 About six months before the hotel opened, when I was doing a walk-through of the space with the contractor, I had an epiphany: It was my old studio-office and I wanted it back.
 I was also so happy here and I loved the neighborhood.
 So now I have a hotel with a bar, pool, gym and a lovely staff of people, so I convinced the owner to rent it to me for an atelier-gallery where I could showcase my furniture collection and other pieces of art from artists that I’ve met around the world that inspire me every day in my work.
 It’s a nice collaboration.
-The hotel is going to start doing their daily happy hour inside the gallery and we have held some private dinners there catered by Viale Dei Romani.
 It has become a beautiful family that works together with the hotel, restaurant, and gallery.

 Marco Pelusi on Robertson has become my local Italian hairdresser and friend.
 Du Vin is my favorite wine store on San Vicente.
-I go to The Assembly every day for my morning coffee and I see all the neighbors there.
-I like Hedley’s for lunch and Petrossian.
+I like Petrossian.
 I also like M+B Gallery and Maxfield.
 When get out of the office to select furniture for my various hotel projects around the world, I walk on Beverly and stop into Minotti, Mass Beverly, Poltrona Frau, and Luminaire.
-I miss Madeo (restaurant) but they are coming back.

 What’s next for you as the WHDD Arts Chair?

-My dream is for West Hollywood to have their own fair when the park opens.
+My dream is for West Hollywood to have their own fair.
 I’m the new arts chair for the West Hollywood Design District.
 I’d love to attract a more international art crowd that is more design savvy to the city and likes what we have to offer.
-The fact that Frieze is coming to the city, it automatically brings that extra chic culture and art collectors into Los Angeles, and for us to participate is just a wonderful opportunity meet these people and show them what we have to offer as far as the culinary and design scene.
+The fact that Frieze [has come] to the city, it automatically brings that extra chic culture and art collectors into Los Angeles, and for us to participate is just a wonderful opportunity to meet these people and show them what we have to offer as far as the culinary and design scene.
 We want to welcome the international people, plus our neighbors and friends because we are super proud of it.